Aerospace & Aviation Sector Skill Council

 - Maintenance Repair & Overhaul (MRO)

 The Occupational Map for a sub-sector lists all possible Job Roles in it.
 Therefore, the comprehensive list of Job Roles for the complete sector (which includes the five sub-sectors listed above), would be a long list.
-However, a filtered list of 70 Job Roles will be identified by KPMG based on demand from the industry and critical need for the economy and the country.
-The National Occupational Standards (NOS) will be available shortly after vetting by various industry experts and ratification by NSDC (National Skill Development Corporation) and NSDA (National Skill Development Agency).
+Thus, a filtered list of 72 Job Roles was identified by KPMG based on demand from the industry and critical need for the economy and the country.
+The National Occupational Standards (NOS) are now available after due vetting by various industry experts and ratification by NSDC (National Skill Development Corporation) and NSDA (National Skill Development Agency).

-Training Partners will carry out skill development against any selected Job Role using NOS as a template.
-Training Partners will be affiliated based on affiliation protocol of AASSC for skill development against each Job Roles.
-Assessment or evaluation of trainees will be carried out by independent Assessment Bodies or Partners.
-Assessment Partners will be affiliated based on affiliation protocol of AASSC.
-The certification of successful candidates will be jointly done by the Training partner and AASSC.
+Training Partners carry out skill development against any selected Job Role using NOS as a template.
+Training Partners are affiliated based on affiliation protocol of AASSC for skill development against each Job Roles.
+Assessment or evaluation of trainees is carried out by independent Assessment Bodies or Partners.
+Assessment Partners are affiliated based on affiliation protocol of AASSC.
+The certification of successful candidates is jointly done by the Training partner and AASSC.

 According to the National Policy on Skill Development and Entrepreneurship, the Skill India Program is an industry led initiative, actively supported by Government of India.
 AASSC represents the aerospace and aviation industry in the ecosystem to ensure adequate supply of highly skilled workforce to meet the demands of the industry.
 Various skill development programs, both governmental and corporate, will be rolled out shortly through our training partners at their training centres.